 Priests traveling alone or in small groups would ride out to distant Indian villages and preach the gospel for a few days.
 Language, as always, was a barrier, but usually the curious natives would listen politely to what the priests had to say.
 Then one local citizen who seemed most eager to become a Christian would be chosen and the priest would spend a day or two teaching him (being all men, priests usually dealt only with men) the entire Gospel, or at least enough to make him the local authority.
 When the teaching was done and the priest had taught the Indian who Jesus was and how to perform baptism, the priest would move on to the next village, counting the one he had left as "converted," and it would be up to the lucky local to teach all the other people living in the area about their new religion.

 Needless to say, confusion popped up every so often—or always—so American Catholicism, especially in the American Southwest, developed to be very different than that practiced in Europe, or even farther south in Mexico.
 Native cultures and understandings of divinity mixed with strict Catholic teachings to create a hybrid religion that incorporated native religion into a larger frame of Catholicism.
 The best example of this is the cult of the Virgin of Guadalupe.
 As the story goes, the Virgin of Guadalupe first appeared to a poor Indian peasant in 1531—and she has been worshiped ever since in America, but not by native Spaniards.
-Spanish influence was able to convert many, many people, but even the Spanish weren't sure exaclty what they were converting them to.
+Spanish influence was able to convert many, many indigenous people.
+The problem?
+Even the Spanish weren't exactly sure what they were converting people to.

 Ever wondered how San Diego got its name?
 How about San Francisco or Los Angeles or any number of Spanish-named cities in the American West?
 Ever wonder why the capital of California is called "The Sacrament" (Sacramento) and that of New Mexico is "Holy Faith" (Santa Fe)?
 Look no farther than Spanish missionaries, especially a Franciscan named Junipero Serra.
 Though Serra didn't name all the places in which he and others founded missions, it was his work that helped connect California to the rest of the Spanish Empire to the south.